pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 * Fixed deleting Interface Group members which are disabled `#8800 <https://redmine.pfsense.org/issues/8800>`__
 * Fixed MAC address spoofing for bridge interfaces `#8138 <https://redmine.pfsense.org/issues/8138>`__
 * Fixed an issue with string termination when creating interfaces through the pfSense PHP module `#8683 <https://redmine.pfsense.org/issues/8683>`__
+* Fixed an issue where changing a LAGG could cause a VLAN using that LAGG as a parent interface to lose its association with the LAGG `#8527 <https://redmine.pfsense.org/issues/8527>`__

 Integrated Switches
 -------------------